zky44/robo-advisor/README.md

 + "SELL" - The stock's latest closing price is more than 70% above its recent low.
 It may have spiked in the past 100 days and could be overvalued!

 Finally, the system will write all historical stock prices of the past 100 days to the "prices.csv" file located in the repository's "data" directory, which you can access using the file path shown.

+Making a change at the end.

+This is another modification.